Native Politics: Okija Shrine and Ngige

 A familiar political face in Nigeria is gubernatocrat Chris Ngige.
 He is now a minister in the government of President Muhammadu Buhari.
-Ngige is the man credited with bringing ghoulish acts to the mainstream by taking an oath naked before a juju shrine promising total compliance to satisfy his kingmakers/patrons that he will do their bidding when he gets into power with their backing.
+Ngige is the man credited with bringing ghoulish acts to the mainstream.
+He takes g an oath naked before a juju shrine.
+Then promises total compliance in satisfying his kingmakers/patrons and do their bidding when he gets into power with their backing.
 It is the genesis of the infamous “Okija Shrine” saga.

-Chris Ngige should be a great example of how baseless and useless the awe-inspiring myths of juju and similar phenomena are in politics and all others spheres of human life.
+Chris Ngige should be a great example of how baseless and useless the awe-inspiring myths of juju and similar phenomena are.
+Their use in politics and all other spheres of human life is fraudulent.